SuperChenQiang/PlaLLM/README.md

 # PlaLLM
-The code of  paper PlaLLM
+The code for  paper PlaLLM